harshita214/Chrome-Extension/Dark ColorGen/readme.md

-# Dark Mode Color Palette Generator
+# Dark Theme Color Palette Generator
 This is a google chrome extension for generating a color palette for designing a dark theme UI.

 Dark theme has become a design trend now owing to the growth of AMOLED displays and late night workign habits.
 The palette generator is an essential tool for all UI designers and frontend engineers to genrate quick Dark Mode Palettes that look cool and minimalistic.'